 Understanding The Medication: What Is Benadryl?

 Benadryl is actually a brand name for several different antihistamine medications, created for humans and used to treat allergies.
 In the US and Canada, it refers to the active ingredient diphenhydramine HCL.
-Diphenhydramine works by blocking receptors on certain muscles and blood vessels that receive histamines, relieving allergy symptoms such as excessive sneezing, itching, and hives.
+Diphenhydramine works by blocking receptors on certain muscles and blood vessels that receive histamines, relieving food allergy or environmental allergy symptoms such as excessive sneezing, itching, and hives.
 Since Benadryl is capable of crossing the blood-brain barrier, which can also render it harmful if misused.
 Diphenhydramine has not been FDA approved as safe for dogs, therefore it is imperative to consult with your veterinarian before giving it to your pet.

 How Can Benadryl Tablets Help My Dog?